Combine Your PhD With MBA-Level Mentoring That Is Required For Management Positions In Industry

 Scientists Ask The Right Questions.
 Here Is The Qualitative Data You Are Looking For…

-WHEN DOES ScientistMBA START?
-WHAT HAPPENS IF I MISS ONE OF THE TRAININGS?
+WHEN DOES THE SCIENTISTMBA CAREER TRACK START?
+WHAT HAPPENS IF I MISS ONE OF THE MEETINGS?

 As an academic, we know you’re busy.
 That’s why, if you’re already in an entry-level industry position, writing your thesis, getting married, or working for a slave-driving PI or boss, you don’t have to worry about missing out.
 This means you can never “fall behind.”